Saucy Santana: Personal life

 Santana came out as gay at age 17.

 On December 11, 2019, Santana and two others were shot in a drive-by shooting in Miami.
 Santana, who was hospitalized for his injuries, stated that he believes the shooting was motivated by homophobia.
-He said of the shooting, "I got shot in the top of my shoulder, you was [sic] aiming at my face or at my head, that's an instant kill."
+He said of the shooting, "I got shot in the top of my shoulder, you was aiming at my face or at my head, that's an instant kill."
 This incident inspired him to write the song "You Can't Kill Me".